On the almost-principal minors of a symmetric matrix: Introduction

 \begin{thm} Let $B \in \Fnn$ be symmetric and nonsingular.
 If $\apr(B) = a_1a_2 \cdots a_{n-1}$, then $\apr(B^{-1}) = a_{n-1}a_{n-2} \cdots a_1$. \end{thm}

-Appending a zero row and a zero column to a matrix is a useful operation, since we can easily determine the apr-sequence of the resulting matrix if we have the apr-sequence of the original matrix, which leads us to the next observation, one that will be very useful when dealing with sequences that do not contain any $\tt A$s.
+Appending a zero row and a zero column to a matrix is a useful operation, since we can easily determine the apr-sequence of the resulting matrix if we have the apr-sequence of the original matrix, which leads us to the next observation, that is useful when dealing with sequences that do not contain an $\tt A$.

 \begin{obs} Let $B \in \Fnn$ be symmetric, $\apr(B) = a_1 a_2 \cdots a_{n-1}$ and $B' = B \oplus O_1$.
 Then $\apr(B') = a'_1 a'_2 \cdots a'_{n-1} \tt N$, with $a'_j = a_j$ if $a_j = \tt N$, and with $a'_j = \tt S$ if $a_j \neq \tt N$, for all $j \in \{1,2, \dots, n-1\}$. \end{obs}